colinhacks/zod/README.md

 ⚠️ It's recommended that all v2 users upgrade to v3. ⚠️

 - Zod v2 was released in beta back in September.
 Since then we've uncovered some archictectural issues with transformers that result in complicated and unintuitive behavior; these issues are documented in detail [here](https://github.com/colinhacks/zod/issues/264).
 - Because of this, Zod v2 will _not be leaving beta_.
-Instead it is being "retired" and the beta v3 is being released.
+Instead it is being "retired" and the beta of v3 is being released.
 After an appropriate beta period, a stable v3 will be released.
 - There are breaking changes in v3.
-If you don't use transformers or type guards, you should be able to upgrade without any modifications to your code.
-Otherwise, go to the [v3 docs](https://github.com/colinhacks/zod/tree/v3) for a detailed migration guide.
+  - The syntax for transformers has been changed
+  - The minimum TypeScript version is now _4.1_
+  - Type guards have been removed

+For a more detailed migration guide, go to the [v3 docs](https://github.com/colinhacks/zod/tree/v3)

 #### Migration from v1